econVue

 6. Study on cool pavements (Environmental Research Communications)

-7. How natural disasters impacts human capital (Nature)
+7. How natural disasters impact human capital (Nature)

 8. Paper on using SAR to estimate damages to buildings (arxiv.org)